AdrienDeschampsAU/Is-GPP-contagious/README.md

-# Is-GPP-contagious
-Replication script and data for the working paper "Is Green Public Procurement contagious?"
+The file "Replication" is a Stata script that generates the econometric tables in the manuscript The files "survival" and "logit" contain the required data.